 Let me show you how.

-For this post I want to address those that are buying prepackaged corned beef.
-For those that aren’t going trough the process of brining their own, which is probably most people.
+For this post I want to address those that are buying prepackaged corned beef that you can find at pretty much all grocery stores.
+For those that aren't going trough the process of brining their own, which is probably most people.

 If you are interested in that I do have a technique to Quickly Brine Corned Beef using an unseasoned flat cut beef brisket.